tiepdotme/samwize.com/_posts/2017-01-09-react-native-for-ios-swift-developer.markdown

 You can have a hybrid of native and react native.

-To integrate react native into an existing project, follow their [guide](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html).

-However, note their guide is outdated for the dependencies version.
+To integrate react native into an existing project, follow [raywenderlich's guide](https://www.raywenderlich.com/136047/react-native-existing-app).
+Facebook's [official guide](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html) is lacking, and outdated for the dependencies version.
 As of Dec 2016, I updated the version to:

 ```
 "dependencies": {